wmaynard/player-service/LOGIN.md

 ## Login

 First, let's look at what a sample login request looks like.
-Every request **must** have a `device` field.
+Every game client request **must** have a `device` field.
 The other field, `sso`, is optional, as are all of its contents.
 However, if `sso` accounts are specified here, and those accounts can't be found, the login request **will fail**, and no token will be generated.
+If, for example, you're not using `appleToken`, do not send the key.

 ```
 POST /player/account/login